 - Do not eat, drink or smoke whilst handling pesticides

-- Always wash your hands after use
+- Always wash your hands after using any chemicals

 - Avoid breathing any vapours or dust - wear appropriate respiratory protection if necessary